kuczmama/shopify-base-billing/README.md

 ## Billing Demo App
 A large portion of this was based off of the **Billing Demo App** Found here.  https://github.com/Shopify/billing-demo-app

+## Notes
+- This is ONLY for recurring application charges.
+It will not include single time fees or usage charges.
+It is only good for apps that want to charge a monthly subscription cost.
+That's it.